anonymitywork/anonymous-repo/README.md

 # Fed-mSSA: A Federated Approach for Spatio-Temporal Data Modeling Using Multivariate Singular Spectrum Analysis
-This repository is for the Experiment Section of the paper: "Federated Singular Spectrum Analysis for Spatio-Temporal Time Series Modeling via Matrix Estimation"

 # Software requirements:
 - numpy, scipy, pytorch, Pillow, matplotlib.